RoadPers/111/README.md

     No more bottles of beer on the wall, no more bottles of beer.
     Go to the store and buy some more, 99 bottles of beer on the wall.

+## examples

+1. 3 bottles => "3 bottles of beer on the wall, 3 bottles of beer.\n" +
+             "Take one down and pass it around, 2 bottles of beer on the wall.\n" + "2 bottles of beer on the wall, 2 bottles of beer.\n" + "Take one down and pass it around, 1 bottle of beer on the wall.\n" + "1 bottle of beer on the wall, 1 bottle of beer.\n" + "Take one down and pass it around, no more bottles of beer on the wall.\n" + "No more bottles of beer on the wall, no more bottles of beer.\n" + "Go to the store and buy some more, 99 bottles of beer on the wall."

+3. 1 bottles =>
+             "1 bottle of beer on the wall, 1 bottle of beer.\n" +
+             "Take one down and pass it around, no more bottles of beer on the wall.\n" + "No more bottles of beer on the wall, no more bottles of beer.\n" + "Go to the store and buy some more, 99 bottles of beer on the wall."
+4. 0 bottles =>
+             "No more bottles of beer on the wall, no more bottles of beer.\n" + "Go to the store and buy some more, 99 bottles of beer on the wall."